Custer Observatory: Telescopes

 Over the years, Custer has acquired a large collection of telescopes of all sizes and descriptions.
-Most recently, Custer acquired a 10" Zerochromat refracting telescope.
-Custer's Zerochromat telescope is the largest of its type in the United States.
+Most recently, Custer acquired a 10" refracting telescope.
+Custer's telescope is the largest of its type in the United States.
 This telescope is in the main observatory dome.

-Custer's 10” refracting telescope was manufactured in England by Zerochromat Telescopes.
-Designed by optician Peter Wise, the telescope's dialyte lenses make it apochromatic, providing enhanced views of solar system and deep space objects.
+Custer's 10” refracting telescope was manufactured in England.
+The telescope's dialyte lenses make it apochromatic, providing enhanced views of the Solar System and deep space objects.
 The folded light path construction uses mirrors to reduce the telescope's size, allowing the long f/12 focal length telescope to fit in Custer's dome.

 The telescope is attached to a computer-controlled Fornax 152 equatorial mount, permitting easy aiming and object tracking.
-The entire assembly can be raised/lowered on the Pier-Tech pier to accommodate most users’ heights, for comfortable viewing.
+The entire assembly can be raised/lowered on the Pier-Tech pier to accommodate most users’ heights for comfortable viewing.

-Previously, the dome was home to a 25-inch (f/5) Obsession Newtonian reflector.
-In order to bring the eyepiece of this telescope to a level that does not require observers to climb a high ladder, the optics on this telescope were modified solely by Justine Haupt, an engineer at Brookhaven National Lab.
-Justine Haupt is currently involved in working on the camera for the Vera C. Rubin Observatory.
+Previously, the dome was home to a 25-inch (f/5) reflector.
+To bring the eyepiece of this telescope to a level that does not require observers to climb a high ladder, the optics on this telescope were modified by Justine Haupt, an engineer at Brookhaven National Lab.

 Custer Library

-The Custer Library contains a wealth of Astronomy and Science books dating from the 19th century to the present.
-It also houses the Institute's videotape collection and 35mm astronomical slide collection.
+The Custer Library contains a number of astronomy and science books dating from the 19th century to the present.
+It also houses the institute's videotape and 35mm astronomical slide collections.
 It contains National Geographic, Sky & Telescope, Astronomy, and Scientific American magazines dating back numerous decades.
 Membership to the Custer Institute grants access to their library.